Adoption Visa Subclass 102: How Your Child Enters Australia After an Intercountry Adoption

 Who Can Apply for a Subclass 102 Visa?

 The ACT plays a specific and critical role in this chain.
-As the State Central Authority under the Hague Convention, the ACT government must formally approve the overseas match before any approach is made to the child's family or carers in the country of origin.
-This "match approval" is what generates the ACT-specific documentation the Subclass 102 application requires.
+As the State Central Authority under the Hague Convention, the ACT government must approve the match before the adoptive parents are notified.
+Confirm with APCT and IAA which ACT-specific documents the Subclass 102 application requires.

 The Timeline: When Is the Visa Applied For?

-7. The Subclass 102 visa application is lodged from overseas with the Department of Home Affairs.
+- The Subclass 102 visa application is lodged as directed by the Department of Home Affairs.

 Current partner countries for Australian intercountry adoption include South Korea, Thailand, the Philippines, India, and Colombia.
 Wait times vary significantly: South Korea and Thailand currently run three to five years from approval to referral.
 India tends toward two to four years, with a preference for families of Indian heritage or OCI card holders.
 The Philippines accepts single applicants and runs three to four years.

-These wait times, combined with the multi-year ACT assessment process, mean that families who begin intercountry adoption in the ACT are realistically looking at a five-to-eight-year journey from first inquiry to a child coming home.
+These wait times, combined with the ACT assessment process, mean that families who begin intercountry adoption in the ACT are realistically looking at a multi-year journey from first inquiry to a child coming home.

 Free Download